By: Savvy Pre-Med Staff

 When explaining your planned Action for this situation, you may want to draw on your past experiences to guide your answer.

-As part of your preparation, you will want to identify some sample experiences that you can share in your VITA to address questions and show that you demonstrate the competencies AAMC is looking for.
+As part of your preparation, you will want to identify some sample experiences that you can share in your virtual interviews to address questions and show that you demonstrate the competencies AAMC is looking for.

 You’ll need a specific example for each competency.
 Ideally, two.
 Don’t memorize your responses, but you can create skeletons and memorize their bullet points:

 The last tip of the STAR method is to think about the Results.
 It won’t hurt to be forward thinking about the result of the action you plan to take.